Analysis | What we know about the risk Trump’s infection posed to those around him this week

 Saturday, Sept.
 26

 Trump began his day with an Oval Office event described as “a greeting with Evangelical Faith Leaders.”
-It’s not clear if this was in-person or over the phone.
+It’s not clear whether his was in person or over the phone.

 This event is a good reminder, though, that Trump is constantly surrounded by other people in the White House.

-For most White House activity: Indoors, likely speaking in close quarters, likely no masks, lengthy duration.
+For most White House activity: Indoors, probably speaking in close quarters, probably no masks, lengthy duration.
 High risk.

 The marquee event of the day was his nomination of Amy Coney Barrett to serve on the Supreme Court.
 Trump hosted Barrett and her family for the announcement, outlining her qualifications in a brief speech.